User37som/libbitcoin/How-To.md

 ```
 Notice that `transactions.inputs[0].script` is empty.
 This means that that input has not been signed.

+Notice that a [pay-to-pubkey-hash](https://en.bitcoin.it/wiki/Script#Scripts) has been generated for `transactions.outputs[0].script`.
+The type of script determine from the value specified for `--output`.

 Create a **public key hash** corresponding to the address `1JziqzXe...`.
 ```sh
 $ bx bitcoin160 03e208f5403383c77d5832a268c9f71480f6e7bfbdfa44904becacfad66163ea31